Starch Madness

 Project Overview

 Starch Madness was an interactive March Madness-style bracket tournament of 64 pasta shapes.
 Fans voted for their favorites on Instagram over a period of 4 weeks in March 2020, when people were stuck at home and sports were canceled.
 I worked with the Serious Eats editorial and creative teams to develop a visual identity, pasta glossary page, and branded creative assets for the site and social media.
-The bracket provided pasta fans around the world with a joy and fun during frightening times.
+The bracket provided pasta fans around the world with joy and fun during frightening times.
 Serious Eats hit a peak in web traffic and engagement that spring, and Starch Madness became a yearly tradition afterwards.

 The initial concept for Starch Madness started in late 2019 as a lighthearted, campy parallel to March Madness.
 The editorial team wanted to create a package of high quality web and Instagram content that would amuse fans while elevating the brand.
 I had to make the bracket graphics, Instagram stories, and Instagram slides while the culinary team was tasked with churning out pasta recipes.